(Revised 22 Nov 2017)

 This is probably the most showy Coreopsis in my garden.
 It is vigorous and long blooming.
-One of two survived its first winter.
 It appears that the survival rate may depend on how much energy do you want your plant to spend blooming its head off into winter.

 Coreopsis ‘Red Satin’